dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-routes.md

 ## Phoenix.Logger

-We’re close to seeing the full picture but we first need to look into `Phoenix.Logger`.
+We’re close to seeing the full picture, but we first need to look into `Phoenix.Logger`.
 This module leverages the `:telemetry.attach/4` function to attach multiple of its public functions to specific events.
-In the context of this blogpost we only care about the `[:phoenix, :endpoint, :start]` and `[:phoenix, :endpoint, :stop]` events, which are handled by `Phoenix.Logger.phoenix_endpoint_start/4` and `Phoenix.Logger.phoenix_endpoint_stop/4`, respectively.
+In the context of this blog post, we only care about the `[:phoenix, :endpoint, :start]` and `[:phoenix, :endpoint, :stop]` events, which are handled by `Phoenix.Logger.phoenix_endpoint_start/4` and `Phoenix.Logger.phoenix_endpoint_stop/4`, respectively.

-If you look at those functions you can see that, unless `log_level` returns `false` (REPHRASE):
+If you look at those functions you can see that, unless `log_level/2` returns `false`, then the function will log information about the connection:

 * `phoenix_endpoint_start/4` will log what’s the HTTP method and the request path for the connection.
 For example: